KrzysztofStaron/KrzysztofStaron/README.md

-# TLDR:
-Used to make websites with JS, tried building games and hardware, then jumped on the ML train, and now I'm making AI webapps.
+Used to make websites with JS, tried building games and hardware, then jumped on the ML train, and now I'm making AI webapps and training my own models.

 # My programming life:
 - Used to make websites with vanilla js ( started 7-8 years ago )